geraldzakwan/w4111-Databases/HW_Assignments/HW1_Template/README.txt

     - I also do primary key checking on update

+    - I implement the limit param in find_by_template so I can use that for find_by_primary_key by setting the limit to 1.
-    - I never reuse by_template function for by_key function.
-For example, I don't use find_by_template to implement find_by_key because it's a lot more efficient to just implement them separately.
-For find_by_key, you can stop search after getting the matching row, with the assumption that primary key constraint is not violated when the first dataset is loaded.
+    Thus, you can stop search after getting the first matching row, with the assumption that primary key constraint is not violated when the first dataset is loaded.
+So, it is more efficient.

+    - I also do the same for delete and update (using limit param so I can reuse the _by_template functions efficiently)

     - Saving